Bojinka plot: Discovery and termination

 The plot was abandoned after an apartment fire at the six-story Doña Josefa apartments occurred in Manila, Philippines, on the evening of Friday, January 6, 1995.
 The fire occurred before Pope John Paul II was scheduled to visit the Philippines on January 12.

-According to the initial accounts of the Philippine authorities, Abdul Hakim Murad started a chemical fire in the kitchen sink in Room 603 on the sixth floor of the Doña Josefa apartment by pouring water on a substance.
+According to the initial accounts of the Philippine authorities, Murad started a chemical fire in the kitchen sink in Room 603 on the sixth floor of the Doña Josefa apartment by pouring water on a substance.
 The fire was spotted at about 11:00 p.m. after residents complained about a strange odour.
 Edith Guerrera, the owner of the apartments, called the fire brigade, but the fire went out unassisted.
 Yousef and Murad had told the firefighters to stay away before they fled.
 Police Major Francisco F. Bautista and his staff, including watch commander Aida D. Fariscal, decided to investigate the situation and saw four hot plates in their packing crates, what looked like cotton batting soaked in a beige solution, and loops of green, red, blue, and yellow electrical wiring.
 The telephone rang, and the police ran downstairs, thinking that it was a trap.
 Fariscal had been suspicious of the men in Room 603 due to the recent wave of bombings (committed by Yousef) that hit Metro Manila and Philippine Airlines Flight 434.
 Seeking a search warrant, they left and asked 11 judges before finding one that would grant a warrant.

 A 2002 Los Angeles Times article stated that the police deliberately set a fire to rouse the men out of their apartment.